start portlet menu bar

 • Special warranty deed.
 With this deed, the seller’s guarantee only covers the period of time during which they owned the property.
 They do not guarantee that previous owners had a clear and unencumbered title to the property or that there are no liens or financial claims on the property from previous owners.

-Real estate agents and real estate attorneys can answer questions you have about titles and deeds, and help you understand what you need to know when you are buying or selling a house!
+Real estate agents and real estate attorneys can answer questions that you have about titles and deeds and help you understand what you need to know when you are buying or selling a house.

-Last reviewed and updated August 2023 by Freedom Mortgage Corporation.
+Last reviewed and updated August 2024 by Freedom Mortgage.

 What is encroachment in real estate?